rexsheikh/dc-final-testing/SETUP_GUIDE.md

-# Setup Guide - PDF-to-Anki Text Service
+# Setup Guide - Text-to-Anki Service

-This guide walks you through the initial setup of the PDF-to-Anki service infrastructure.
+This guide walks you through the initial setup of the Text-to-Anki service infrastructure.

 ## Quick Start